philgyford/col-scraper/README.md

 ### 3. Browse the database with Datasette

-Assuming you have an SQLite database, then run this command:
+Assuming you have an SQLite database from step 2, then run this command:

     datasette colmem.db --metadata datasette_metadata.json